MontaineHOA/CCnR/14_general_provisions.md

-Each Director, Officer, and Declarant shall be indemnified by the Association, against all expenses and hab1ht1es, including attorneys' fees, reasonably incurred by or imposed in connection with any proceeding to which such person may be a party, or m which such person may become involved, by reason of holding or having held such pos1t1on, or any settlement thereof, whether or not such person holds such pos1t1on at the time such expenses or liab1ht1es are incurred, except t o the extent such expenses and habilit1es are covered by insurance actually obtained by the Board and except m such cases wherein such Director or Declarant 1s adjudged guilty of willful misfeasance m the performance of his or her duties; provided that m the event of a settlement, the indemnification shall apply only when the Board approves such settlement and reimbursement as being for the best interests of the Assoc1at1on.
+Each Director, Officer, and Declarant shall be indemnified by the Association, against all expenses and hab1ht1es, including attorneys' fees, reasonably incurred by or imposed in connection with any proceeding to which such person may be a party, or in which such person may become involved, by reason of holding or having held such pos1t1on, or any settlement thereof, whether or not such person holds such pos1t1on at the time such expenses or liab1ht1es are incurred, except t o the extent such expenses and habilit1es are covered by insurance actually obtained by the Board and except m such cases wherein such Director or Declarant 1s adjudged guilty of willful misfeasance m the performance of his or her duties; provided that in the event of a settlement, the indemnification shall apply only when the Board approves such settlement and reimbursement as being for the best interests of the Assoc1at1on.